-We downloaded all paired PBM profiles from the UniPROBE database [16], obtaining 364 PBM profiles (182 pairs).
+We downloaded all paired PBM profiles from the UniPROBE database (Robasky and Bulyk, 2011), obtaining 364 PBM profiles (182 pairs).
 From these we removed all PBM profiles, where the size of the positive set (see definition below) on the test array was smaller than 20.
 This resulted in 316 PBM profiles to test the methods performance.

 We compared similarity between motifs learned from PBM data and motifs learned by independent technologies.
-For this aim, we used 58 mouse TFs that had a PBM profile in the SCI09 study [17] and had a model not based on PBM in the JASPAR database [13].
-Similarly, we collected 51 yeast TFs that had a PBM profile in the GR09 study [18] and were present in ScerTF database [14].
+For this aim, we used 58 mouse TFs that had a PBM profile in the SCI09 study (Badis et al., 2009) and had a model not based on PBM in the JASPAR database (Bryne et al., 2008).
+Similarly, we collected 51 yeast TFs that had a PBM profile in the GR09 study (Zhu et al., 2009) and were present in ScerTF database (Spivak and Stormo, 2012).
 The motif was learned using the PBM profile or two paired profiles, when available, and compared against the PWM from the database.

-For the in vivo binding prediction we used Harbison et al. ChIP-chip dataset [15].
-The positive promoter set included all promoters with p-value<0.001 according to [15].
-We used all experiments with a TF in the GR09 dataset [18].
+For the in vivo binding prediction we used Harbison et al. ChIP-chip dataset (Harbison et al., 2004).
+The positive promoter set included all promoters with p-value < 0.001 according to Harbison et al. (2004).
+We used all experiments with a TF in the GR09 dataset (Zhu et al., 2009).
 This resulted in 69 different experiments.